Last Updated on July 2, 2026 by Daniel Globe

 Paying the Bill

-When the bill arrives, check if a service charge has already been included, which is common in many restaurants; if so, additional tipping isn’t necessary unless you received exceptional service.
+When the bill arrives, check first whether a service charge has already been included.
+If so, additional tipping isn’t necessary unless you received truly exceptional service.

-If no service charge appears, it’s customary to leave a tip of around 10-15% of the total bill.
-If you’re splitting the bill with friends, consider the service charges and how the amount is divided.
+If no service charge appears, it’s customary to leave 10-15% of the total bill.
+If you’re splitting the bill with friends, factor the service charge into how you divide the amount.

 Tipping at Pubs and Bars